geotribu/gischat/README.md

 > `RULES` environment variable describes the instance's rules.
 Useful information that users should know, even when skimming content.
 > `MAX_IMAGE_SIZE` environment variable describes the max size of image in pixels.
 The server will resize images based on this value.
 > `MAX_GEOJSON_FEATURES` environment variable describes the max number of features allowed in a `geojson` message.
 If there is more feature, the message will not be considered and the server will respond with a `uncompliant` message.
+> `MATRIX_CHAT_ENABLED` environment variable describes if the instance should serve the matrix-related websocket endpoints.
+> `MATRIX_PING_*` environment variables describe the matrix settings to ping a room when a message starts with the `MATRIX_PING_MESSAGE_PREFIX`.

 1. Install `docker` using [the official documentation](https://docs.docker.com/engine/install/)
 1. Create a `docker-compose.yaml` file on your server: